Method

 Background

 The Irish Polling Indicator was launched in 2014 when Tom Louwerse (currently Associate Professor in Political Science, Leiden University, the Netherlands) was working at the Department of Political Science at Trinity College Dublin.
-Stefan Müller (Assistant Professor and Ad Astra Fellow, School of Politics and International Relations, University College Dublin) contributed as a Research Assistant in 2015, and joined the Irish Polling Indicator as a maintainer in 2020 after he started working at University College Dublin.
+Stefan Müller (Associate Professor, School of Politics and International Relations, University College Dublin) contributed as a Research Assistant in 2015, formally joined the Irish Polling Indicator in 2020, and became the sole maintainer in 2024.

 The approach used by the Irish Polling Indicator is described in detail in this article published in Irish Political Studies (open access).

-The polls used are published national surveys by Behaviour & Attitudes, Ipsos MRBI, Ireland Thinks, Millward Brown, Panelbase, and Red C Research.
+The polls used are published national surveys by Behaviour & Attitudes, Ipsos MRBI, Ipsos B&A (since 2024), Ireland Thinks, Opinions, and Red C Research.

 The basic idea of the Irish Polling Indicator is to take all available polling information together to arrive at the best estimate of current support for parties.
 Polls are great tools for measuring public opinion, but because only a limited sample is surveyed, we need to take into account sampling error.
 By combining multiple polls, we can reduce this error.